gaperton/FlavorsJS/README.md

 ### @after method( a, b, ... ){ ... }

 Execute the given function after the method will be called.
+Works similar to before.

 ```javascript
 class A {